 2 Na + 2 NH3 → 2 NaNH2 + H2

 Sodium amide is preferred in certain types of synthesis due to its functions as a nucleophile.
 It’s a potentially dangerous chemical substance, which must be handled with extreme caution.
 It can react vigorously with water, especially when present in solid form

 Chemical Formula: C6H14LiN

 Next on the list is Lithium diisopropylamide, another non-nucleophilic superbase which is known for its highly corrosive nature and solubility.
-Under normal conditions, the compound is synthesized by treating cooled diisopropylamine solution (tetrahydrofuran) with butyllithium.
-Needless to say, lithium diisopropylamide is corrosive and pyrophoric but commercial solution are much safer.
+Under normal conditions, the compound is synthesized by treating cooled diisopropylamine solution (tetrahydrofuran) with Butyllithium.
+Needless to say, lithium diisopropylamide is corrosive, and pyrophoric but commercial solutions are much safer.

 Image Courtesy: Rockwood Lithium

 n-Butyllithium or n-BuLi, for short, is a commercially important superbase, mostly used as a catalyst for polymerization to produce synthetic rubber.
 It has uses in the pharmaceutical industry as well.
 Although Butyllithium is primarily colorless, it can go through mild color changes either when it comes in contact with alkanes or when they age.

 Apart from being a superbase, n-BuLi is a powerful reducing agent as well as nucleophile (a chemical that donates an electron pair to form a bond).
 Butyllithium is generally produced by reacting lithium with either 1-bromobutane or 1-Chlorobutane.